joaomiguelvieira/kNN-STUFF/README.md

 Finally, press *Next* and *Finish* to open the newly created project.

 ## Package the IPs
 After creating a new project, the custom IPs need to be packaged and build from the VHDL sources.
 To do that, select *Tools* and then *Create and Package New IP...*.
 Press *Next* and select *Create a new AXI4 peripheral*.
 Name the first IP "knnAccelerator" and press *Next*.
 Then, it will be necessary to create three AXI4 Stream interfaces (two slaves and one master).
-In the end, the list of interfaces should look the following:
+In the end, the list of interfaces should look like the following:

 ![new_project6](img/new_project6.png "New Project 6")

-**Note that you should create the interfaces with exactly these names and parameters.
-The master inteerface should have *Master* as *Interface Mode* instead of *Slave*.**
+**Note that you should create the interfaces with precisely these names and parameters.
+The master interface should have *Master* as *Interface Mode* instead of *Slave*.**

 Select *Next*, *Edit IP*, and *Finish*.